 That should be the whole story but there is a problem.
 About 1 mile west from Crystal Lake and SW 15th on the trail there is another bridge with a gate across it.
 (Photo 6 ) As I stood there trying to decide what to do a friend of mine rode up and remarked that he had been going around that gate. it is definitely and nuisance to do that and, really, there is no need for that gate.
 The two gates farther west on the trail block off the dangerous area as much as possible and if that third gate were removed the bypass I describe above would be quite easy.

 I have included pictures of the bypass I took today. ( Photo 8 ) It is easily rideable on a road bike but bear in mind that we are in the middle of sticker season so watch out, especially where tall grass and weeds are near the trail.

 In general, I would say that the bypass works best westbound but if you do not mind riding against traffic on the shoulder for 100 yards, eastbound is good too.

-The original river trail between Portland and the Chesapeake Boathouse will be repaved and bridges that were damaged in the flooding will be repaired.
-This is not something that will be done immediately so we can still ride those portions of the trail with no problems.
+The original river trail between Portland and the Chesapeake Boathouse has been mostly repaved.
+Bridges that were damaged in the flooding will be repaired.
+This is not something that will be done immediately but we can still ride those portions of the trail with no problems.

-The Hefner - Overholser Trail is closed for resurfacing until December 15.
+The Hefner - Overholser Trail is now open with a new surface.